SudoHopeX/SudoHopeX/README.md

 # Hi there, I'm Krishna Dwivedi (sudo-hope0529)! 👋

 ## About Me
-I'm a passionate developer with a keen interest in Cyber Security, Ethical Hacking, Python, web development[with AI driven code generation] and open-source contributions.
+I'm a passionate developer with a keen interest in Cyber Security, Ethical Hacking, Python.
 I love exploring new info, technologies, and improving my skills.

-- 🌱 I’m currently exploring Cyber Security(InfoSec, Ethical Hacking), Python.
+- 🌱 I’m currently exploring Cyber Security(Ethical Hacking - Pentest, InfoSec), Python.
 - 💼 I’m looking to collaborate on open-source projects.
 - 💬 Ask me about Cyber Security and Python.